 FDA defines “gluten-free” for food labeling August 2013

-New rule provides standard definition to protect the health of Americans with celiac disease.
+New rule provides standard definition designed to protect the health of Americans with celiac disease.
 The U.S. Food and Drug Administration published a new regulation defining the term "gluten-free" for voluntary food labeling.
-This provides a uniform standard definition to take effect August 2014. continue reading
+This provides a uniform standard definition took effect August 2014. continue reading

-CSA Members request close to ZERO gluten in Gluten-Free Products Survey of 1,000 member responses
+CSA Members requested a close to ZERO gluten in Gluten-Free Products as most protective, when no threshold toxicity is known.
+Survey of 1,000 member responses

 The proposed FDA definition from 2007 remains in draft form.
 A survey was proposed in the summer of 2009.
 This has evolved into three, twelve member focus groups in 2009 and 2010 rather than an extensive on-line survey.